HanzhouLiu/XYScanNet/README.md

 ## 📦 Pretrained Models and Visual Results

 The following table lists our released pretrained models and qualitative visual examples.
-All models are available from this [Google Drive folder](https://drive.google.com/drive/folders/14Cn4ScqncT0q3bARNdczfRI51W0Djmyp?usp=drive_link).
+All models are available from Google Drive.

 | Dataset         | Trained On       | Model Weights                                                                 | Sample Results Preview |
 |-----------------|------------------|-------------------------------------------------------------------------------|-------------------------|